howard-haowen/tsm-wordle/README.md

 $ docker run -d -p 3000:3000 notwordle
 ```
 open http://localhost:3000 in browser.

-_To adapt for your language

-1. Change the file in `src/constants/orthography.ts` to use your language's writing system.
-2. Change the file in `src/constants/wordlist.ts` to use your langauge's 5-letter words (I am hoping to customize this for different-length words in the future).
-3. Change the file in `src/constants/validGuesses.ts` to include all valid 5-letter guesses for your language.
-4. Change the file in `src/constants/config.ts` to include meta data about your language.
-5. Publish on GitHub Pages by changing the `homepage` key in `package.json` and running `npm run deploy`.
-See [here](https://github.com/gitname/react-gh-pages) for more details.

 ### I'm looking for a junior developer role
 Please feel free to contact me on [linkedin](https://www.linkedin.com/in/hannahpark1000/) and learn more about me [here](https://www.hannahmariepark.com/)